jokilic/moderni_alias/ios/fastlane/README.md

 [bundle exec] fastlane ios release
 ```

-Push a new release build to the App Store
+Build & deploy a new release to the App Store

 ----